Chuck Avedisian: New York Football Giants

-Later years
+Later life

-While playing for the Giants, Avedisian began a career in secondary school teaching and coaching in 1943 when he was hired by the Columbia Grammar School in New York City as a biology teacher and the head coach of both the football team (his 1943 CGS football team record was 3–2–1) and basketball team (his 1943-44 basketball team record was 11-1).
+While playing for the Giants, Avedisian began a career in secondary school teaching and coaching in 1943 when he was hired by the Columbia Grammar School in New York City as a biology teacher and the head coach of both the football team (his 1943 CGS football team record was 3–2–1) and basketball team (his CGS 1943-44 basketball team record was 11-1).
 In 1944 he accepted a position as the biology teacher and head football coach at the Horace Mann School (HMS) in Riverdale, New York where he remained until 1952.
 His HMS football teams compiled a record of 19–18–3 during his tenure.

 Avedisian then embarked on a 28-year career as a public school administrator of athletic programs, first in the New Britain, Connecticut public school system as its director of athletics until 1966 and then in the Darien, Connecticut, public school system as director of athletics where he remained until his retirement in 1980.
 During his period in New Britain, Avedisian was also responsible for arranging halftime performances of the New Britain High School marching band at several New York Giants games played at Yankee Stadium in the early 60s.
 Avedisian received many honors for his accomplishments as a physical education administrator including the American Alliance for Health, Physical Education, Recreation and Dance's Channing Mann Award in 1977 for excellence in the administration of athletic programs in public schools.
 He was married to the late Alyce Basmajian (1922-2010) of Providence, Rhode Island, from 1944 until his death on August 26, 1983, in New Britain.
 They had two children, Dr. C. Thomas Avedisian of Ithaca, New York, and Carole Avedisian of Methuen, Massachusetts.